-This site is part of an affiliate sales network and receives compensation for sending traffic to partner sites.
+Away Together is part of an affiliate sales network and receives compensation for sending traffic to partner sites.
 This compensation may impact how and where links appear on this site.
 This site does not include all financial companies or all available financial offers.
+Terms apply to American Express benefits and offers.
+Enrollment may be required for select American Express benefits and offers.
+Visit americanexpress.com to learn more.

 Landing in the U.S. after an international flight can be a daunting experience, especially when you’re exhausted and just want to get home.
 The prospect of standing in line for hours at customs is hardly appealing.

 Global Entry allows travelers to bypass long customs lines and speed through the process with a dedicated line.
-While obtaining Global Entry status traditionally involves scheduling and attending an interview, often requiring travel to an interview location, there’s a more convenient option—Global Entry on Arrival.
+While obtaining Global Entry status traditionally involves scheduling and attending an interview—often requiring travel to an interview location—there’s a more convenient option: Global Entry on Arrival.

-What is Global Entry on Arrival?
+What Is Global Entry on Arrival?

 Global Entry on Arrival allows you to complete your Global Entry interview at your arrival airport after an international flight, making the process much more convenient.
 Here’s how you can do it in three easy steps: